Spatio-temporal point process intensity estimation using zero-deflated subsampling applied to a lightning strikes dataset in France: Back to the lightning strikes dataset

 Tables~\ref{tab:summer12am}-\ref{tab:winter00am} summarize the results obtained.
+We report the values of prediction criteria PPV, AUC and WW detailed in Section~\ref{sec:criteria}, as well as the calculation time per bag.
+Implementation is realized within the \texttt{R} software \citep{logicielR} and in particular using the package \texttt{glmnet} \citep{glmnet}.
+Since the intensity function is estimated separately for each season and period of day, the computations are parallelized on a 20-core cluster.
+The overall computational time is essentially due to the estimation procedure while the cost of the prediction step mainly comes from the storage of predicted values for each season, period of day and pixel grid.

-We report the values of prediction critera PPV, AUC and WW detailed in Section~\ref{sec:criteria}, as well as the calculation time per bag.
-From these two tables, a few comments can be formulated: first of all, whatever the criterion, it seems useless to choose more that one bag; second, note that AUC does not appear so informative, since all methods and subsampling rates achieve the same kind of performance.
+From Tables~\ref{tab:summer12am}-\ref{tab:winter00am}, a few comments can be formulated: first of all, whatever the criterion, it seems useless to choose more that one bag; second, note that AUC does not appear so informative, since all methods and subsampling rates achieve the same kind of performance.
 This is also the case for the PPV criterion in winter 00:00-06:00 (Table~\ref{tab:winter00am}).
 Note also that PPV is quite small, in particular for winter (see Table~\ref{tab:winter00am}).
 This confirms that the prediction of lightning storms is a very difficult task.
 However, this should be compared to the PPV achieved by the random classifier, which is the proportion of non-empty cells for these pairs of (season, moment) ($0.0154$ for (summer, 12:00-18:00) and $0.0004$ for (winter, 00:00-06:00)).
 Two methods ($\PL$ and $\BRLcloglog$) stand out for their stability concerning the subsampling rate, as demonstrated by the behaviors of PPV and WW in Table~\ref{tab:summer12am}.
 Additionally, in the absence of subsampling ($\pi_0 = 1$), PPV lacks discrimination.
 However, in terms of WW, $\PL$ and $\WCLRL$ slightly outperform the other methods.
 Notably, subsampling significantly impacts computational time reduction (by at least a factor of 40) without compromising results.

 In a nutshell, the Poisson method $\PL$ with $\pi_0 = 0.1\%, N_{bag} = 1$ appears as the best trade off between prediction quality and computation cost.
 This method and parameters are used in Figure~\ref{fig:pred} to illustrate the quality of predictions over time and space in 2015.
 We report observed and predicted cumulative number of impacts and maps of intensities over a season of 2015 and over 2015.
 The cumulative number of impacts are quite well predicted even if some departures can be observed in the end of spring and summer.
 From a spatial point of view, it is interesting that the fitted model is able to reproduce most of activity phenomena close to the Channel (North West), the French Alps (South East) and Pyrenees.
 There are however a few areas which are not well captured: the summer activity in the area of Bordeaux (South West), the Winter and summer activity north to Corsica island.